 27 May Is your KAM Training approach strong enough?

-When starting a new KAM/GAM Programme or revamping an existing one, Training is a topic that immediately draws attention as it is a key instrument to allow an organisation to execute on its KAM Strategy.
+When starting a new KAM/GAM Programme or revamping an existing one, Training is a topic that immediately draws attention as it is a key instrument to allow an organisation to build and mature its KAM practice in order execute on its KAM Strategy.

-This post is the first of a series of three dedicated to how to set-up an adequate KAM skills development system which supports the initial kick-off and the further development of a KAM initiative.
-In this first part, we discuss how to set a solid framework for the KAM training.
-In a second post, we will focus on the KAM Training Path and on the training format.
+This post is the first of a series of three dedicated to KAM skills development at each development stage of your KAM initiative.
+In this first part, we expose 5 guiding principles to set a solid framework for the KAM training.
+In a second post, we will focus on the KAM Training Path and in a third post on how to ensure a high-impact delivery.

 There is nothing such as a unique starting point for KAM Training and identifying very clearly the one or those that are relevant to you is crucial.
 The parameter to consider first is the state of development of your KAM initiative.